 The Sintering Process of Iron Ore Fines

 Sintering plants are normally associated with the production of hot metal in blast furnaces in integrated steel pants.
-The process of sintering is basically a pre-treatment process step during iron making to produce charge material called sinter for the blast furnace from iron ore fines and also from metallurgical wastes (collected dusts, sludge and mill scale etc.).
+The process of sintering is basically a pre-treatment process step during iron making for the production of the charge material called sinter for the blast furnace from iron ore fines and also from metallurgical wastes (collected dusts, sludge and mill scale etc.).

-The principle of sintering involves the heating of iron ore fines along with flux and coke fines or coal to produce a semi-molten mass that solidifies into porous pieces of sinter with the size and strength characteristics necessary for feeding into the blast furnace.
+The process of sintering involves the heating of the pre-agglomerated product to produce a semi-molten mass which solidifies into porous pieces of sinter with the size and strength characteristics necessary for feeding into the blast furnace.

 Tab 1 Typical properties of sinter

 |MgO||%||1.6 to 2.0|